dan3lson/marketplace/research.md

 The Marketplace is a platform to buy and sell goods.
 It includes the following actors and use cases:
-- A Customer finds goods from vendors
+- A Customer finds products from vendors
-- A Vendor lists their goods for sale
+- A Vendor has many products for sale

 Part of the Marketplace team
 - A Customer Support agent who responds to feedback from users